nimiq/validators-api/README.md

    - Use the provided example template in the directory to structure your data.
 3. Review the [Description Guidelines](#recommendations-for-your-validator-information).
 4. Learn about the [JSON Schema](#validator-json-schema).
 5. Submit a PR to this repository.
-A Nimiq team member will review your submission.
+A Nimiq team member will review your submission within 3 days.
 6. Once the PR is submitted, check that the [API endpoint](https://validators-api-mainnet.nuxt.dev/api/v1) returns your information.
 This process may take a few minutes.

 > [!WARNING]